ButterCam/sisyphus.js/ReadMe.md

 # Sisyphus for JavaScript/TypeScript

 Sisyphus.JS is the way how we connect with our Sisyphus backend services.
-It uses the [HTTP and gRPC Transcoding](https://aip.bybutter.com/127) to call gRPC APIs.
+It uses [HTTP and gRPC Transcoding](https://aip.bybutter.com/127) to call gRPC APIs.

 ## 🚀 Quick Start

 ### 1. Installation

-Install `@sisyphus.js/cli` , TypeScript for code generation.

- `@sisyphus.js/core` for runtime support.
+Install `@sisyphus.js/cli` and `TypeScript` for code generation, `@sisyphus.js/core` for runtime support.

 Choose one of `axios` or `umi-request` as http request implementation.